luizbgomide/sovereign/delver-creation.md

 8. **Record Attack Bonus**.
 Your character has a certain degree of basic combat competence based on their class.
 This bonus increases as you advance in character levels and is added to your attack roll.
 A new character’s attack bonus is usually +0, though full Warriors start with a +1 attack bonus.

 9. **Record Saving Throws**.
 Record your Physical (exhaustion, poison, etc), Evasion (explosions, traps, etc), and Mental (mind control, tests of will, etc) [Saving Throws](/rules#saving-throws).
 Your Physical score is 15 minus the highest of your STR and CON.
 Your Evasion score is 15 minus the highest of your INT and DEX.
-Your Mental score is 15 minus the highest of your WIS and CHA.
+Your Mental score is 15 minus the highest of your INT and WIS.

 10. **Choose Starting Gear**.
 Gain 3d6 x 10 gold to spend on [gear](/equipment) (ignoring [Equipment Availability](/equipment#equipment-availability)), noting thier [Encumbrance](/rules#encumbrance).
 You may carry [Readied](/rules#readied) equipment equal to half your Strength rounded down.
 You may carry [Stowed](/rules#stowed) equipment equal to your Strength.
 Other party members may be willing to Stow gear for you.